swap2ag/git_remote_push_test/README.md

 For further details, see file.txt.
 It contains my procedure, observations and understanding about merge conflicts and detailed description of above scenario.

 I am editing this file and creating a new branch on remote, then going to make a pull request.
+Now, I have made the pull request and making changes on the same line so as to cause a merge conflict.
 ***
 # Things to check in future-
 1. Local only - when some